drchung5/katacoda-sandbox/audit-logging/step4.md

 In this step you will look at some of the configurable properties of audit logging.
+Then, you will demonstrate setting and unsetting one of these properties.

 ---
 <p>